ITHACA/ELMIRA carpet cleaners

 The 'urine odor' is actually caused by the release of gases during bacterial growth (off gassing).
 This cycle is interrupted during the winter months because the heat is on.
 The home environment becomes dry, or without moisture, eliminating one of the four contributing factors to bacterial growth and rendering the bacteria dormant.

-What If a Deodorizer Was Used During the Last Cleaning?
+What If a Sanitizer Was Used During the Last Cleaning?

-A deodorizer (sanitizer) may have been used during the last cleaning, which can only kill bacteria on the pile and cannot reach the urea crystals attached to the foundation under the rug.
+A sanitizer may have been used during the last cleaning, but it can only kill bacteria on the pile and cannot reach the urea crystals attached to the foundation under the rug.

 Why Does It Seem My Pets Have More Accidents or Urine Odor is Stronger During the Warmer Months than at Other Times of the Year!